leclercsimon74/ImageJ-Macro-Workshop-Level-1/README.md

 run("Save");
 run("Close");
 ```
+> [!WARNING]

-You may run into trouble though.
+> You may run into trouble though.
 What if the user did not select anything?
 The Macro will run into an error since it cannot ‘Clear Outside’ without an active selection.

 There are two ways to solve this trouble, if nothing is selected:
 - Make a select all
 - Skip the ‘Clear Outside’

-The keyword here is **IF**, allowing the macro to check a condition.
+The keyword :key: here is **IF**, allowing the macro to check a condition.
 If the condition is true, the macro will execute the code in the bracket {}.
 Otherwise, it does not execute this code and instead will execute the code in the else {} bracket if provided.
 So we need to detect if there is an active selection, and again, ImageJ provides a function for that, called selectionType, that returns a numerical value based on the type of selection (square, round, polygon…).
 When there is no selection, it will return the value -1.
 There are multiple way to test an element:
 - == is equal
 - != is different, or unequal